AP U.S. History

 - The History of the United States: A Christian Perspective by Robert Spinney

 Many other free online materials are incorporated, such as review websites, primary source documents, other videos, and so forth.

-Schedule: Class starts on August 25th with submission of the summer reading book review and finishes in mid-May.
-The AP exam will probably be on May 11th, 2018 (pending confirmation by the College Board).
+Schedule: Class starts on August 24th with submission of the summer reading book review and finishes after the AP exam on May 8th, 2020.
+There is one week off for Thanksgiving, two for Christmas, and one for spring break.